SAP-samples/btp-data-to-value-workshop/README.md

 - SAP Data Warehouse Cloud (DWC)
 - SAP Data Intelligence Cloud (DI)
 - SAP Analytics Cloud (SAC)

+### Objectives
+The main objective of this bootcamp and its associated GitHub Repository here is to help you to get started with SAP Data-to-Value journey with an end-to-end storyline.

 ### Agenda
 The agenda of this bootcamp is structured as process-oriented as below instead of product-oriented.